Cost of Saved Energy

 Reports and Presentations

-- NEW National Association of Regulatory Utility Commissioners Annual Meeting; San Francisco, CA; November 17, 2014 [Presentation]
+- Presented at the National Association of Regulatory Utility Commissioners Annual Meeting; San Francisco, CA; November 17, 2014

 The Program Administrator Cost of Saved Energy for Utility Customer-Funded Energy Efficiency Programs:

 Developing a Common Language - Introducing a Glossary and Program Topology for Regional and National Energy Efficiency Program Analysis: